Julie Power: Reception

+Critical response

+Deirdre Kaye of Scary Mommy called Julie Power a "role model" and a "truly heroic" female character.
+Stacie Rook of Screen Rant included Julie Power in their "10 LGBTQ+ Marvel Heroes That Should Join The MCU" list.
+Comic Book Resources ranked Julie Power 3rd in their "10 Fastest Marvel Sidekicks" list, and 9th in their "Marvel Comics: 10 Most Powerful Students At Avengers Academy" list.

 Other versions

 Avengers and Power Pack Assembled

-In Avengers and Power Pack Assembled, an older Julie is encountered by Power Pack when they are banished to an alternate future by Kang the Conqueror.
+In Avengers and Power Pack Assembled, the Power Pack encounters an older Julie when Kang the Conqueror banishes them to an alternate future.
 She is a 23-year-old woman who bears a notable resemblance to her mother and possesses her father's scientific brilliance in addition to her Kymellian powers.
 It remains unclear how she and her family could exist in this timeline, since its creation hinges on their absence.

 House of M

 In the "House of M" storyline, Julie, along with her brother Alex, was seen as a member of a super-powered gang that called themselves the Wolfpack.

 Exiles: Days of Then and Now

 In Exiles: Days of Then and Now, Julie is a member of Quentin Quire's unnamed team of superheroes, the last survivors against the Annihilation Wave that was led by a banished Hulk.